Categories: Plastic Surgery Blog

 How Muscle Engagement Impacts Implant Choice

 During exercises like bench presses, push-ups, or swimming strokes, the pectoral muscle contracts powerfully.
-If an implant is placed beneath this muscle, it can occasionally shift or flatten when the muscle flexes—a phenomenon called animation deformity.
-For some women, this movement is subtle; for others, it can be distracting or uncomfortable.
+If an implant is placed beneath this muscle, it can occasionally shift or flatten when the muscle flexes—a phenomenon called animation.
+For some women, this movement is subtle; for others, it may be an uncomfortable and/or visible distraction.
 Understanding your activity level helps determine the most suitable implant placement.

 Why Active Women Often Choose Above-the-Muscle Placement